zx80/flask-simple-auth/README.md

 Authorizations are declared with the `authorize` parameter to the `route` decorator (and its per-method shortcuts).
-The modules supports two permission models:
+The modules supports three permission models:

 - a group-oriented model
+- a scope OAuth model
 - an object-oriented model

-The parameter accepts a list of `str` and `int` for groups, and of `tuple` for object permissions.
+The parameter accepts a list of `str` and `int` for groups or scopes, and of `tuple` for object permissions.
 If a scalar is provided, it is assumed to be equivalent to a list of one element.

-When multiple authorizations are required through a list, they are cumulative, that is all conditions must be met.
+When multiple authorizations are required through a list, they are cumulative, that is *all* conditions must be met.

 #### Group Authorizations